About the Owner

 There are a lot of things in life that don’t matter.
 Yet, most of us spend hours every day consumed by meaningless activities.
 I wish I were wrong about this.
 But think about where all your time goes and then honestly say you are actively living your life the way you want.

 I have lived in Hickory, North Carolina since 1991 when I moved here with my husband after graduating from Virginia Tech.
 In 1996, our fourth child was born.
 A month later, my husband Mike came home from work and asked me if I wanted to move to Germany.
-Looking back, I’m not sure what we were thinking, but at the time it sounded like a fun adventure.
+Looking back, I’m not sure what we were thinking, but at the time it sounded like a fun adventure to 27-year-olds with four small children.
 So within six months, we officially moved to a tiny town in Northern Bavaria called Ebersdorf, where we lived for the next three years.

 Our lives are not random.
 They are not accidental.
 They are not meant to become meaningless.